 Illustration from Cold-Case Christianity

 The evidence from history (and the texts themselves) most reasonably points to the early authorship of the Gospels.
 This early dating is helpful in assessing their truth status.
 If the Gospels were written this early, in the very region where the events took place, it would have been difficult for them to include obvious lies, given that they would have been written to people who were alive during the events recorded in the New Testament.
 These people would have been available to vet the content of the Gospels and call them out as lies if they contained fallacious information.
 The early dating of the Gospels is an important factor in determining their reliability (although it is only one of four criteria).
 This article is simply a brief outline of the case.
-For more information, refer to Cold-Case Christianity.
-In addition, if you would like a printable copy of this diagram, I’m offering it as this month’s FREE Bible Insert.
-Just visit the home page at ColdCaseChristianity.com and click the Bible Insert link in the right tool bar.
+Join our Cold-Case Christianity Community for access to a downloadable Bible Insert on this topic.
+The evidence from history (and the texts themselves) most reasonably points to the early authorship of the Gospels.
+Click To Tweet